mefengl/note-faroe/docs/pages/api-reference/js/main/Faroe/verifyUserEmail.md

 Mapped to [POST /users/\[user_id\]/verify-email](/api-reference/rest/endpoints/post_users_userid_verify-email).

 Verifies and updates a user's email with an email verification request code.
+Returns the verified email.
 Upon a successful verification, all email verification requests and password reset requests linked to the email are invalidated.

 The verification request is immediately invalidated after the 5th failed attempt.